Abia State: Religion

+The Aba Province of Anglican Church of Nigeria led by Archbishop Isaac Nwaobia (2019) comprises the nine Dioceses of Aba led by Bishop Christian Ugwuzor (2011), Aba Ngwa North (2007) led by Bishop Nathan Kanu (2009), Arochukwu/Ohafia led by Bishop Johnson Onuoha, Ikwanuo led by Bishop Chigozirim Onyegbule, Isiala Ngwa led by Bishop Temple Nwaogu, Isial-Ngwa South (2007) led by Bishop Isaac Nwaobia, Isikwuato (2005) led by Bishop Manasses Chijiokem Okere (2013), Ukwa (1994) led by Bishop Samuel Kelechi Eze (2004), and Umuahia led by Bishop Geoffrey Obijuru Ibeabuchi (2019).

+There are also other pentecostal churches located within Abia State including Living Faith Church which has more than 100 branches within the state.

+Economy

 Crude oil and gas production is a prominent activity, as it contributes over 39% of the State's GDP.
 However, the indigenous oil companies – through the Marginal Fields Programme (MFP) – have not found it easy to attract the requisite funding and infrastructural capacity, to explore some of the marginal oil fields which are about 50 in the State.

 The manufacturing sector only accounts for 2% of the GDP.
 The industrial centre of the state is in Aba, with textile manufacturing, pharmaceuticals, soap, plastics, cement, footwear, and cosmetics.
 In addition to the above, Abia State Government has just built a 9,000 capacity multipurpose International Conference Centre in Umuahia.
-This edifice of international standard was built by Governor T.A Orji, to enhance tourism as well as boost the state economy, through hosting of major International and Local events.
+This edifice of international standard was built by Governor T.A.
+Orji, to enhance tourism as well as boost the state economy, through hosting of major International and Local events.

 Representing 27% of the GDP, agriculture – which employs 70% of the state workforce – is the second economic sector of Abia.
 With its adequate seasonal rainfall, Abia has much arable land that produces yams, maize, potatoes, rice, cashews, plantains, taro, and cassava.
 Oil palm is the most important cash crop.

 Oil and gas exploration

 There are over 100 oil wells and 3 installed flow stations in Abia State.
 There is also an associated gas plant, Abia/NNPC gas plant.
 As of 2012, boundary Commission said it returned 42 oil wells from neighbouring Rivers State to Abia.
-This would have meant Abia being fourth largest oil-producing state in the country.
+This makes Abia the fourth largest oil-producing state in the country.
 Oil giant, Shell, holds most of the licenses for the wells in the State, and has concentrated on the estimated 50 wells that are considered high-yield.

-The State produced 36,000 barrels of crude oil per day; "Imoturu produces 23,000 barrels per day and Isimili flow station produces over 8,000 barrels of crude oil per day.
+The state produced 36,000 barrels of crude oil per day; "Imoturu produces 23,000 barrels per day and Isimili flow station produces over 8,000 barrels of crude oil per day.
 Then four oil wells in Izaku go to Obigo flow station.
-About 30 oil wells from my village go to Umuri, and about eight oil wells from Umurie go to Afam", lamented Samuel Okezie Nwogu, Chairman of Abia State Oil Producing Development Area Commission (ASOPADEC).However, the State has complained of poor funding from its oil revenue federal allocation.
+About 30 oil wells from my village go to Umuri, and about eight oil wells from Umurie go to Afam", said Samuel Okezie Nwogu, Chairman of Abia State Oil Producing Development Area Commission (ASOPADEC).
+However, the State has complained of poor funding from its oil revenue federal allocation.

-Environmental Issues

-Solid Waste

-Municipal solid waste management (MSWM) deals with the collection, storing, treatment and disposal of solid waste, to ensure that it does not affect humans, living things and the environment at large.
-There are factors that influences the Municipal solid waste generation such as income level, local climatic condition, urbanization and economic development.
-MSW in Aba, Abia State is classified into;